Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa vs. LSU Women's Basketball Predictions & Picks - NCAA Tournament National Championship

-Sunday's contest between the Iowa Hawkeyes (31-6) and the LSU Lady Tigers (33-2) at American Airlines Center should be a tight matchup, as our computer prediction projects a final score of 76-73, with Iowa taking home the win.
-Tipoff is at 3:30 PM ET on April 2.
+Sunday's game that pits the Iowa Hawkeyes (31-6) against the LSU Lady Tigers (33-2) at American Airlines Center should be a competitive matchup based on our computer prediction, which projects a final score of 76-73 in favor of Iowa.
+Game time is at 3:30 PM ET on April 2.

-The Hawkeyes head into this contest on the heels of a 77-73 win over South Carolina on Friday.
+The Hawkeyes won their most recent game 77-73 against South Carolina on Friday.

 Iowa vs. LSU Game Info